PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

       as.numeric(count(na.omit(ledger,"game_index")))

 <p>
- Now, waht we let need is to create a stimulation so that 1000 players can play now.
+ Now, what we need is to create a stimulation so that 1000 players can play now.
 </p>

-      running_time <- rep(NA, 100)
+      running_time <- rep(NA, 1000)
       for(i in seq_along(running_time)){
       ledger <- one_series(200,200,300,500)
       running_time[i] <-as.numeric(count(na.omit(ledger,"game_index")))